This post is an updated version of one I originally published in June of 2014.

 Just knowing what my 20% is helps me to simplify and to be more organized — and I think it could do the same for you.
 Even if you never purge any of your 80%, just knowing and realizing your 20% will help you cut back on those super great deals and other impulse purchases that add so much clutter to our homes (and make future organizing projects seem that much more overwhelming).

-So the next time you get dressed, the next time you pull an appliance out of your kitchen cabinets, the next time you flip through channels, and the next time your kids pull out their favorite toys… take note.
+The next time you get dressed, the next time you pull an appliance out of your kitchen cabinets, and the next time your kids pull out their favorite toys… take note.
 Realize those items you use and love regularly — as well as the ones you don’t!